-Smart socializing.
+Share with care.
 Use the same good sense about what you post from your phone as from a computer.
 Once they’re posted, text, photos, and video are tough to take back, can be copied and pasted elsewhere, and are up there pretty much forever.
 Think about the people in them (including you!).
-Reputations are at stake – even more so if racy photos are involved.
-Just best not to go there.
+Reputations are at stake.

 Phones are personal.
 Letting other people use your phone when you’re not around is like letting them have the password to your social network profile.
-They can impersonate you.
-Which means they can play tricks on you that could really become a problem.
-It’s a very good idea to lock your phone when you’re not using it, and use strong and unique passwords for all your apps.
+They can impersonate you, which gives them the power to mess with your reputation and relationships.
+Lock your phone when you’re not using it, and use strong and unique passwords for all your apps.

-Bullying by phone.
+Keep it kind.
 Because people socialize on cellphones as much as online, cyberbullying can be mobile too.
-Treat people on phones and the Web the way you would in person, and the risk of being bullied goes down.
+Treat people on phones and the web the way you would in person, and the risk of being bullied goes down.
 Be aware, too, of people randomly taking pictures at parties, in locker rooms, etc. – you may not want to be tagged in their social-network photo albums!

 Down time is good.
 Constant texting and talking can affect sleep, concentration, school, and other things that deserve your thought and focus.
-You need your sleep and real friends understand there are times you just need to turn off the phone – harassment can happen between midnight and morning too.
+You need your sleep, and real friends understand there are times you just need to turn off the phone.

-Social mapping.
-Most cellphones now have GPS technology and there are a growing number of services that allow friends to pinpoint each other’s physical location.
-If you use such a service, do so only with friends you know in person, and get to know the service’s privacy features!
+Share location mindfully.
+A growing number of apps allow friends to pinpoint each other’s physical location.
+If you use such a service, do so only with friends you know in person, and get to know the service’s privacy features.